-"Residence Hall" constructed 2019 is a dormitory that has 99 rooms with bathrooms, an executive suite, and state of the art technology.
+Residence Hall was constructed in 2019 and affectionately known on campus as New Residence Hall, it is a dormitory that has 99 rooms with bathrooms, an executive suite, and state of the art technology.

-Savery Library, constructed in 1939, has a collection consisting of more than 117,000 volumes, over 147 serial subscriptions, and several different types of databases.
-The library uses an integrated automated online system, has a local area network, a computerized periodical indexed network, and access to the Internet.
-It also houses the Computer Laboratory, the Science Dropin Center, and the College Archives.
-Savery Library was the original home to the historic and nationally known Amistad Murals, painted by famed artist Hale Woodruff and is a registered national historic site.
+Savery Library, constructed in 1939, has a collection consisting of more than 117,000 volumes, over 147 serial subscriptions, state of the art databases and an expansive historical archive.
+The library uses an integrated automated online system, has a local area network, a computerized periodical indexed network, and wi-fi throughout.
+It also houses the Computer Laboratory/Classroom, the McNair Science Drop In Center, and the College's Historical Archives.
+Savery Library was the original home to the historic and internationally known Amistad Murals, painted by famed artist Hale Woodruff and is a registered national historic site.